-Claude Code - When to use Task tool vs subagents (the real difference)
+Claude Code - When to use task tool vs subagents

 Stop guessing.
-Based on community patterns and documentation analysis, the difference is clear - Tasks for parallel search, subagents for persistent expertise.
-Here is the decision framework emerging from real usage.
+Based on community patterns and documentation analysis, the difference is clear: Tasks for parallel search, subagents for persistent expertise.
+This is the decision framework emerging from real production patterns and user experiences.

-- Each approach has a 20k token overhead cost - Both Tasks and subagents start with roughly 20,000 tokens of context loading before your actual work begins
+What should you do?
+Each approach carries a 20k token overhead cost - Both Tasks and subagents start with roughly 20,000 tokens of context loading before your actual work begins

-- Context isolation is both the strength and weakness - Separate 200k token windows prevent pollution but require careful orchestration to share results
+Where do most people go wrong?
+Context isolation is both the strength and the weakness - Separate 200k token windows prevent pollution but require careful orchestration to share results

 The confusion that costs you speed